 On December 31, 2013, the Working Interest Owners commenced drilling of Ayesha-1, targeting the Upper Sands of the Lower Goru.
 On January 27, 2014, Ayesha-1 achieved the total depth of 2,400 meters.
 Gas shows were observed over a 50-meter section in the Lower Goru "A" and "B" Sands.
 The Ayesha-1 well was successfully completed in the "B" Sands of the Lower Goru Formation of Cretaceous age.
-See "Development and Production Leases - Ayesha Lease".
+See "Development and Production Leases - Ayesha, Aminah and Ayesha North Leases".

 On February 27, 2014, drilling commenced at Haleema-1.
 On March 17, 2014, Haleema-1 reached the total depth of 1,849 meters.
-The target Sands within the Lower Goru were encountered close to prognosis.
-The open hole wireline logging of the well was completed on March 18, 2014 and based on the interpretation of logs, the formations were found to be water bearing.
+The target Lower Goru Upper Sands were encountered deeper then prognosis.
+Based on the interpretation of open hole logs the formations were found to be water bearing.
 Consequently, the well was plugged and abandoned without testing.

-In 2014, the Working Interest Owners approved the drilling of exploration wells Aminah-1 and Ayesha North-1.
-On January 6, 2016, the drilling commenced at Aminah-1, an exploration well.
+The second drilling campaign started with the drilling of Aminah-1 exploration well which was spud on January 6, 2016.
 On February 1, 2016, Aminah-1 reached the targeted depth of 2,297 meters.
-The well was logged and completed in the Lower Goru "A" Sands of Cretaceous age.
-Post-completion surface well testing was conducted in July 2016 after selective perforations of 15 meters in the Lower Goru "A" Sands.
+The well was logged and completed without DST in the Lower Goru "A" Sands of Cretaceous age after selective perforations of 15 meters in the Lower Goru "A" Sands.
+A short duration CIT was performed.
+Surface Well Testing (SWT) was conducted in July 2016.
 During the ten-hour test on 48/64-inch fixed choke, the well flowed gas at an average rate of approximately 19 MMcf/d with an average wellhead flowing pressure of 1,607 psi and having an average heating value of approximately 1,000 Btu/Scf.
-The average condensate to gas ratio was approximately 3.8 bbl/MMcf with the water rate of 24.5 barrels per day.
+The average condensate to gas ratio was approximately 3.8 Bbl/MMcf with the water rate of 24.5 barrels per day.

-On March 25, 2016, drilling commenced at Ayesha North-1, an exploration well, On May 10, 2016, Ayesha North-1 reached the targeted depth of 2,820 meters.
-The well was logged and completed in the Lower Goru "A" Sands of Cretaceous age.
-Post-completion surface well testing was conducted in July 2016 after perforating 18 meters interval in the Lower Goru "A" Sands.
+The drilling of Ayesha North-1 exploration well commenced on March 25, 2016.
+On May 10, 2016, Ayesha North-1 reached the targeted depth of 2,820 meters.
+The well was logged and completed in the Lower Goru "A" Sands of Cretaceous age after perforating 18 meters interval in the Lower Goru "A" Sands without DST and CIT was performed.
+Surface Well Testing (SWT) was conducted in July 2016.
 During the eight-hour test on 48/64-inch fixed choke, the well flowed gas at an average rate of approximately 8.7 MMcf/d with an average wellhead flowing pressure of 771 psi and having an average heating value of approximately 970 Btu/Scf.
 The average condensate to gas ratio was approximately 8.17 bbl/MMcf with the water rate of 28 barrels per day.
 The gas rate and wellhead pressures are expected to improve after planned stimulation to remove the formation damage.